rust-lang/book/nostarch/chapter09.md

 quit.
 The most common situation this occurs in is when a bug of some kind has been detected and it’s not clear to the programmer how to handle the error.

-> #### Unwinding
+> ### Unwinding the Stack Versus Aborting on Panic
+>
 > By default, when a `panic!` occurs, the program starts
 > *unwinding*, which means Rust walks back up the stack and cleans up the data
 > from each function it encounters, but this walking and cleanup is a lot of
 > work.
-The alternative is to immediately `abort`, which ends the program
+The alternative is to immediately *abort*, which ends the program
 > without cleaning up.
 Memory that the program was using will then need to be
 > cleaned up by the operating system.
-If in your program you need to make
+If in your project you need to make the
-> the resulting binary as small as possible, you can switch from unwinding to
+> resulting binary as small as possible, you can switch from unwinding to
 > aborting on panic by adding `panic = 'abort'` to the appropriate `[profile]`
-> sections in your `Cargo.toml`.
+> sections in your *Cargo.toml*.
 For example, if you want to abort on panic in
 > release mode:
 >
 > ```toml